drakelamyh/pkm_swsh_searcher/README.md

 This simple search box created makes use of HTML, CSS, and JavaScript capabilities to concatenate the name of the Pokemon with the URL extension meant for Serebii.net Sword & Shield Pokedex.

-Head to https://drakelamyh.github.io/pkm_swsh_searcher/index.html to try out my Searcher tool.
+Head to https://drakelamyh.github.io/pkm_swsh_searcher/index.html to try out my Searcher tool!

+Note: All codes belong to drakelamyh.
+Kindly request for permission before cloning or forking a copy.